-Aside from the vibe and “Every Breath You Take,” there’s another component from this final Police Picnic that’s significant for me: this was the first show I had attended that featured the concert being videoed and transmitted to the jumbotron screens.
+Aside from the vibe and “Every Breath You Take,” there’s another component from this final Police Picnic that’s significant for me: this was the first show I had attended that featured the concert being live-filmed and transmitted to the Jumbotron screens.
 I noted in my Bob Seger piece about how, back then, performers were gesticulating specs on a stage for the further-backs.
 The now-ubiquitous use of the screens at large gigs started in and around this time, helping somewhat to level the playing field sightline-wise.
 Le C et moi loved it and appreciated what it added to the experience.

-This day also marked the final of four consecutive summer that included me attending an outdoor summer festival, starting with Heatwave in 1980.
+This day also marked the final of four consecutive summers that included me attending an outdoor summer festival, starting with Heatwave in 1980.
 It would be nine more years before I became a festival-going dude once again, with Lollapalooza in 1992 (coming up way down the line as no. 76).

 As for the rest of the night, I have no recollection of the bus trip home.
 It must have been a quiet and uneventful journey, a thankful contrast to Music Mann nightmare of the previous summer.

 I’m sure we probably both fell into a deep sleep as that Greyhound bound back home, courtesy of whatever the hell those were we’d taken.